-See chapter 4.5 for detail information on command line options.
+See chapter 4.3 for detail information on command line options.
 Unlike the other platforms, you don't have to manually specify the environment variables such as FG_ROOT and FG_SCENERY as long as you use a prebuilt binary package.

-4.5 Command line parameters
+4.3 Command line parameters

 Following is a complete list and short description of the numerous command line options available for FlightGear.
-Most of these options are exposed through the FlightGear launcher delivered with the Windows binaries.